FAU-CDI/wisski-distillery/README.md

 In principle this script is idempotent, meaning it can be run multiple times achieving the same effect.

-## Provisioning a new WissKi instance  -- 'provision.sh'
+## Provisioning a new WissKI instance  -- 'provision.sh'

 *TLDR: `sudo bash provision.sh slug-of-new-website`*

-A new WissKi instance consists of several components:
+A new WissKI instance consists of several components:

 - A [Drupal](https://www.drupal.org/) instance, managed as a [Composer](https://getcomposer.org/) project
 - An [Apache](https://httpd.apache.org/) the makes the above available externally
 - An [SQL](https://mariadb.org/) database, to store Drupal Nodes in
 - A [GraphDB](https://graphdb.ontotext.com/) repository to store RDF triples in

-Each WissKi instance is identified by a ``slug''.
+Each WissKI instance is identified by a ``slug''.
-This is a preferably short name that is used to form a domain name for the WissKi instance.
+This is a preferably short name that is used to form a domain name for the WissKI instance.
 This factory assumes that each instance is a subdomain of a given domain.
 For example, if the given domain is 'wisskis.example.com' and the slug of a particular instance is 'blue', the subdomain used by this instance would be 'blue.wisskis.example.com'.
 The given domain can be configured within the '.env' file.

-In this implementation we furthermore isolate each WissKi instance from the rest of the system.
+In this implementation we furthermore isolate each WissKI instance from the rest of the system.
 For this purpose, we make use of an appropriate system user, an appropriate SQL user and a GraphDB user.
 **Note: GraphDB users are not yet implemented **